ArneBinder/DTAMetadata/documentation/diary_arne.md

  o pagination bar updates after filtering o simplified genericDataTablesDataSourceAction of ORMController and DataController, added the boolean parameter $addIdColumn, which is passed to the underlying methods (getSortedFilteredQuery and formatAsArray)

+2015-01-19
+ o Filter input will be expanded via '*'.
+Or via '0' and '9', if it is a year (SQL 'IN' statement). o Added translation strings (lables and captions) to messages.de.php.
+All strings of 'Publication' are translated. o The filter box and pagination length are displayed above the table.
+But still on incorrect sides! o Added column adjustment after resizing.

  TODO:
  o Tab-Constraint DONE
  o merge multiple spaces